Rookout/log-scanner/README.md

 cd log-scanner
 ```

 Make sure you have a [Github Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
+(If you're generating new one, it doesn't need anything but repo access.)

 ## Usage